-I'm Lindsey M., the breeder behind Iron Heart Berners located in Nebraska.
+I'm Lindsey M., the breeder behind Iron Heart Berners located in Atkinson, NE.
 We love this breed and the experience of having litters!
 Our mission is to raise pups that are set to become the best companions.
 It’s important to us that we continue to improve our program and share our knowledge with our buyer families.
 We want to better the breed through thorough health testing and selective breeding decisions.

 Lindsey has been certified by Good Dog's screening team for responsible and trusted breeding practices.
 When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.